 - Graham crackers will soften a lot (and quite quickly) in the milk which makes this a nice recipe for toddlers.
 Make the banana and cracker pieces as small as is appropriate for the child's age/ability to chew or mash food.

--Use cinnamon graham crackers and add a dash of cinnamon on top of cereal
+-Use cinnamon graham crackers and add a dash of cinnamon on top of cereal.
+I like these organic graham crackers

--Use teddy grahams instead of regular graham crackers for a fun breakfast.
-I used Finding Dory Graham Cracker snacks on top since we are on a Finding Dory kick in our house:
+-Use shaped grahams instead of regular graham crackers for a fun breakfast.
+I like these alphabet ones for a little learning with breakfast 😉 I used Finding Dory Graham Cracker snacks on top when we were are on a Finding Dory kick in our house:

 Always follow your pediatrician’s recommendations.
 Decisions on which foods/portions/textures/consistencies are safe for toddlers and children should always be made with your doctor.
 Get more information on healthy eating for kids at the American Academy of Pediatrics website.